MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 ### Currying

-As shown in the convention of [left associativity](#leftass), multiple nested abstractions $\lambda x.(\lambda y.(\lambda z.M))$ is treated as the same as a multi-argument function $\xyz.M$.
+As shown in the convention of [left associativity](#leftass), multiple nested abstractions $\lambda x.(\lambda y.(\lambda z.M))$ are treated as the same as a multi-argument function $\lambda xyz.M$.
 This is called currying, and is the standard way to deal with functions in functional programming.

 In Haskell currying is explicit, but without parenthesis:
 ```hs